Mik1ll/LuaRenamer/README.md

 ## Usage
 1. Open the lua folder under the directory you extracted, in VS Code
-2. Look at the sample script and the bottom of defs.lua to get an idea of available variables
+2. Look at the example script and the bottom of defs.lua to get an idea of available variables
-3. Create a new file or modify the sample script to fit your needs.
-NOTE: 'sample script.lua' is not read by the renamer, you must save it as a script within shoko, see next steps
+3. Create a new file or modify the example script to fit your needs.
+NOTE: 'example.lua' is not read by the renamer, you must save it as a script within shoko, see next steps
 4. Open Shoko Desktop
 5. Navigate to Utilities/File Renaming
 6. Use the Default script or create a new one and set the type of the script to LuaRenamer in the drop-down menu